-- This policy was developed and adopted on: 11 October 2017 - The policy will be reviewed on: Autumn 2019 - The designated member of staff for Whistleblowing is: Katherine Warren - The Whistleblowing Governor is: Sarah White - Local Authority contact person is: Tim Osborne
+- This policy was developed and adopted on: 9 December 2019 - The policy will be reviewed on: December 2020 - The designated member of staff for Whistleblowing is: Katherine Hunkin - The Whistleblowing Governor is: Sarah White

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in September 2017.
 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date September 2019.
+Last revised: November 2019.